seheesf88/restaurant_frontend/README.md

 # Restaurant List App

+- Welcome to my app! and Thank you!
 - This is a simple app that you can post/get/delete your data.
 - This is Take home challenge for Software Engineer position for Charter.